Rastii/seproxer/README.rst

 .. code-block:: bash

     $ seproxer --set-headers ":~q ~d test.mydomain.com:Cookie:SESSION=abcDEF123" \
-               --strip-headers ":~d test.mydomain.com:Cookie~ \
+               --strip-headers ":~d test.mydomain.com:Cookie \
                endpoints.txt

 In this example, seproxer will iterate through all URLs that are stored in ``endpoints.txt`` and inject ``SESSION=abcDEF123`` cookie into ALL requests that match the ``test.mydomain.com`` domain.
+The mitmproxy dump that are stored will strip any headers that match ``Cookie`` due to the ``--strip-headers`` option.
 Any errors that are be found will be recorded in the ``results.json`` and will look like the following:

 .. code-block:: json